hpdobrica/digital-garden-public/Prometheus Querying.md

 Prometheus has a number of http apis which allow you to request raw data and evaluate PromQL queries.

-Often needed or computationally expensive queries can be optimized by the use of [[Public/Prometheus Recording Rules]].
+Often needed or computationally expensive queries can be optimized by the use of [[Prometheus Recording Rules]].

 -----